WebAuth Installation Instructions

 where <apache-root> is the root of your Apache 2.x installation.
 This directory must be writable by the running web server (and by the child servers, not just the main server), so if you have User and Group directives in your httpd.conf, <apache-root>/conf/webauth should be writable by that user and group.

 You can put these files somewhere else if you wish.
 Just change WebAuthKeyring and WebAuthKeytab in your Apache configuration.
-Only the keyring directory needs to be writable by the Apache process.
+Only the keyring directory and file need to be writable by the Apache process.
 The keytab just needs to be readable.

 After installing the keytab, make sure that it is readable by the user that the web server runs as.
 (It may have been created only readable by root.)